jclark/rpi-cm4-ptp-guide/os.md

 ### dhcpcd

-Raspberry Pi OS 11 by default uses dhcpcd to manage the network.
+Raspberry Pi OS Bullseye by default uses dhcpcd to manage the network.
 Edit the section of `/etc/dhcpcd.conf` starting with `Example static IP configuration`.

 ## Verify OS setup